makararena/Polish-IT-Jobs-Aggregator/README.md

 9. **Run the Script or Set Up Automated Execution**
    - **Run the Script Manually:**
+     !!!
+Please also note that you need to change the email address in `main.sh`.
      Execute the script by running:
      ```bash
      ~/pathto/Polish-IT-Jobs-Aggregator/main.sh ~/pathto/Polish-IT-Jobs-Aggregator